 Ohioians who earn between 100 percent and 400 percent of the federal poverty level, which is approximately $16,240 to $64,960 for a married couple in Ohio, subsidies will be available to help bring down the total cost of monthly premiums.
 Approximately 75 percent of exchange customers in Ohio qualified for premium subsidies in 2017.

 Ohioians who need health insurance outside of the open enrollment period can still be eligible for subsidies so long as they are also eligible to enroll.
 The 2018 open enrollment period ended on December 15, 2017 and the next one does not begin until November 1, 2018.
 In the meantime, any person with a qualifying life event may enroll in an Obamacare plan and may get subsidies to help them pay their monthly premium.

-Along with 26 other states, Ohio chose to utilize the federal health exchange, Healthcare.gov.
-And as research suggests, the state’s residents have responded well to Obamacare, with 234,341 people enrolling in policies during the 2015 Open Enrollment Period (OEP).
+Along with 26 other states, Ohio chose to utilize the federal health exchange, Healthcare.gov instead of creating their own state exchange, and as research suggests, the state’s residents have responded well to Obamacare.

 Even more impressive, a Gallup poll found that as of mid-2015, only 6.1 percent (about 600,000) of the state’s population was uninsured, compared to 2013’s 13.9 percent (about 1.2 million).
 Much of this reduction in uninsured people is due to Medicaid expansion.
 As a result, many lower- and middle-income Ohioans can now purchase affordable healthcare.